MdiHos/mdihos.github.io/README.md

 To build or serve the application in production mode in IntelliJ, see [this post](https://stackoverflow.com/q/51127798).

+### Book previews
+The link to readable previews of books is obtained from the Amazon book page -> *Embed* link near the share buttons.
+This link may not be shown for all formats of the book.
+Change the book format, for example to *Kindle*, and see if that format has an *Embed* link.

+The embed links may redirect to the book page for Iran IP addresses.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.